Where to Drink in Charleston Right Now

 Bar George (James Island)

 It’s already surprising that one of Charleston’s best oyster bars sits in a shopping center on residential James Island.
 What’s even less probable is that the same outpost boasts the city’s best hot dog.
 Add a Peruvian rotisserie chicken—perfect for a to-go dinner—and a cocktail program to rival downtown’s best, and you near the unfathomable.
 But that’s just the vibe Bar George went looking for.
 Co-owned by a cohort of chefs and entrepreneurs that include Alex Lira (formerly of Estadio) and Hank Weed (of Chico Feo in Folly Beach), the bar is everything you’d expect from restaurateurs pursuing a laid-back side project.
-Order a round of broiled oysters and a mezcal cocktail and sink back into the perfection of it all.
+Order a round of broiled oysters with green garlic butter and a mezcal cocktail, and sink back into the perfection of it all.

 Stems & Skins (North Charleston)

 Tried them all?
-Check out other options here
+Check out other options here.